Schwab Intelligent Portfolios: Our Approach to Portfolio Construction

 Source: Schwab Center for Financial Research with data provided by Standard and Poor's.
 Every 1-, 3-, 5-, 10-, and 20-year rolling calendar period for the S&P 500 Index was analyzed from 1926 through 2019.
 The highest and lowest annual total returns for the specified rolling time periods were chosen to depict the volatility of the market.
 Returns include reinvestment of dividends.
 Indices are unmanaged, do not incur fees or expenses, and cannot be invested in directly.
 For additional information, please see Schwab.com/IndexDefinitions.
 Past performance is no guarantee of future results.
 Diversification strategies do not ensure a profit and do not protect against losses in declining markets.

 As highlighted in this article, we also have strong economic reasons to believe that, going forward, average equity and bond returns will be lower than their historical averages.
 As the mantra goes, "past performance is no guarantee of future results."
 Merely extrapolating from stocks and bonds' long-term historical performance will not be sufficient for asset allocation and portfolio construction going forward.
 As such, Schwab Intelligent Portfolios makes use of the large body of work that goes into Schwab's capital market return estimates and relies on these forward looking, long-term, estimates to inform our portfolio construction process.
-The chart below shows the historical average return side-by-side with our forecast over the next 10 years for various stock and bond asset classes.

 Market returns are not normally distributed